melezhik/swat/README2.md

     # here is check list
-    # with regular experssion check
+    # with regular expression check
     regexp: /(\w+)\s+(\d+)/

 _After_ swat execute last regular expression check it captured _all found_ sub parts and stored into array: